-Dr. Forssman was the first person to place a catheter in the heart - on himself.
-He went to the OR; inserted a catheter into his ventricle and climbed up the starwell to radiology in order to confirm its placement.
+Dr. Forssman - a training cardiologist at the time - was the first person to place a catheter in the heart - on himself.
+He went to the OR; inserted a catheter into his ventricle and climbed up the stairwell to radiology in order to confirm its placement.
 He was subsequently fired by his group and decided to take up urology.

 After that time, advancements were made; the first heart cath was done and they began to put catheters into the heart regularly.
 In 1970 Dr. Swan and Dr. Gans then had the idea to push a pulmonary artery catheter into a dogs heart in order to assess it's cardiac output.
-It worked - an they immediately did it to a patient with MI afterward being able to successfully measure their hearts function.
+It worked!
+They decided to immediately do it to a patient with MI afterward and was able to successfully measure their hearts function.
 With the invention of the Swan Ganz catheter, we were finally able to get cardiac output.

 This is when Dr. Wilson's description of shock as a high cardiac output, low SVR state became more widely accepted.
 Even later it was shown by Dr. Clavin through portable radionucleide cineangiography that septic shock caused reversible myocardial dysfunction that last for 7-10 days; that CO was indeed high.

 In 1972, Hinshaw and Cox proposed a classification of shock based on hemodynamics.
 This was primarily due to the invention of the SGC.
 The previous types of shock were scrapped, and the following were proposed:

 These are the types of shock that we seek to understand in our practice today.